Create a Replication

 10.142.180.101now has a reference that specifies its own

 10.142.180.102as a target.

 Proceed as follows:

 Access Couchbase Web Console.
 Left-click on the XDCR tab, in the left-hand navigation menu.

 This displays the XDCR Replications screen, the lower part of the main panel of which is entitled Outgoing Replications:

 The list, which is designed to show the name and IP address or hostname of each existing replication, is currently empty, and so bears the notification

 There are currently no replications defined.
 Use ADD REPLICATION to set one up.

-To start creating a replication, click on the ADD REPLICATION button:
+To start creating a replication, left-click on the ADD REPLICATION button: